wany124/HabitCoach-Chatbot/README.md

 You can customize HabitCoach by modifying:

-- Stage prompts in `stage_prompts.py` to change the therapeutic approaches
+- Stage prompts in `utils/stage_prompts.py` to change the therapeutic approaches
-- Classification criteria in `stage_classifier.py` to adjust stage detection
+- Classification criteria in `utils/stage_classifier.py` to adjust stage detection
-- Extraction logic in `extractors.py` to change how the system identifies plans/solutions
+- Extraction logic in `utils/extractors.py` to change how the system identifies plans/solutions
 - UI elements in the templates and static folders

+## User Database

+- User data is stored in utils/user_data.json

 ## License